- What are Timesheets?

 Should You Keep Timesheets Confidential?

-Timesheet data isn’t confidential in ProjectManager.com because in theory your team should know what you are working on and vice versa.
+Timesheet data shouldn’t be kept confidential because, in theory, your team should know what you are working on and vice versa.
 There’s really nothing sensitive in the high level task name for the vast majority of project scheduling information.
 If it has been scheduled, your team can see the scheduled task anyway.

 How to Overcome Resistance to Using Timesheets

-One of the concerns that you may hear from managers is that the team doesn’t want to use timesheets.
-It can be daunting to move to time recording when you haven’t previously worked like that.
-Introducing time tracking is a cultural change for many organizations.
+One of the concerns that you may hear from managers is that the team will hate using timesheets.
+Because of this seemingly commonly held sentiment, it can be daunting to move to time recording when you haven’t previously worked like that.
+Introducing time tracking where it isn’t already in practice is a huge cultural change for many organizations.

 - They feel that timesheets could be used to penalize staff who don’t log enough hours.

 The best way to deal with these concerns is to sit with the team and explain what you are doing to address them.
-For example, if they are worried that completing their timesheets will be a hassle, show them how easy it is to click and submit using online time tracking software (and there are more tips on saving time below).
+For example, if they are worried that completing their timesheets will be a hassle, show them how easy it is to click and submit using online time tracking software.

 When you know why team members are resistant to tracking their time you can manage their concerns individually.